No products in the cart.

 Stribog SP9A1 Overview

 So, let’s take a look at the ergonomics of the gun.
-The SP9A1 has all your standard features of most modern firearms including the obvious safety, grip, charging handle, and magazine.
-We will break them down for you and discuss it further.
+The Grand Power Stribog SP9A1 has all your standard features of most modern firearms, including the obvious safety, grip, charging handle, and magazine.
+We will break down the Stribog functionality for you and discuss it further.

 The safety on the Grand Power Stribog is positioned roughly the same place as an AR-15.
 The safety itself is ambidextrous, so it’s mirrored on each side.
 The safe and fire position is the same as an AR-15 when the selector is horizontal to the ground, assuming you’re aiming the gun, then it’s on safe.